-In all of our classes we place a high emphasis on the accurate application of basic skills alongside promoting high standards in all of our children’s reading, writing and speaking and listening opportunities.
-We understand how the development of excellent reading, writing and speaking and listening skills enable our children to fully access our broad and balanced wider curriculum and how this will also impact on their future learning through secondary education and beyond.
+In all classes, we place a high emphasis on the accurate application of basic skills and promote high standards in all of our children’s reading, writing, and speaking and listening opportunities.
+We understand how the development of excellent reading, writing, and speaking and listening skills will enable our children to fully access our broad and balanced wider curriculum, and that this will also impact on their future learning through secondary education and beyond.

-We begin the topics in our wider curriculum with high quality and inspiring texts.
+We link topics in our wider curriculum to high quality and inspiring texts.
 These allow our children to explore the context of their topic but, most importantly, provide our children with rich vocabulary and excellent models of effective writing.

-As a staff team we have developed approaches to the reading and writing which detail how each is taught throughout the school.
+As a staff team, we have developed approaches to reading and writing which detail how each is taught throughout the school.

 Little Wandle Letters and Sounds Revised is a complete systematic synthetic phonics programme developed for schools.
 It is based on the original Letters and Sounds but extensively revised to provide a complete teaching programme meeting all the expectations of the National Curriculum.

 Consistency is key to the teaching of phonics and the same resources, routines and teaching sequence are applied to all stages of phonics learning.
-All children have progressive daily phonics sessions, gaps in learning are identified quickly and catch up sessions put in place to support all children to continue to progress in their phonics learning.
+Children have progressive daily phonics sessions where gaps in learning are identified quickly and catch up sessions put in place to support all children to progress in their learning.